henryrobbins/dmtools/docs/tutorials/python.rst

 You just created your first Python script!
-The remainder of this tutorial will walk you through the basics of Python through multiple example Python scripts.
+The remainder of this tutorial will walk you through the basics of Python through multiple example Python `scripts`_ .
 Again, it is recommended you follow along by creating and running these scripts.
 Even better, try modifying them to see if the output changes as you would expect!